-Target TO Commodity Charge Revenue in relevant year (£m) Prices to apply from April Prices to apply from October Indicative Final Indicative Final 18.6 18.6 - 66.2
+Target TO Commodity Charge Revenue in 2008/09 (£m) Prices to apply from April Prices to apply from October Indicative Final Indicative Final 18.6 18.6 - -

 Determining the volumes that attract the TO Commodity Charge

 The volumes that attract the TO Commodity Charge are those forecast non-storage entry flows net of shorthaul volumes i.e. the volumes that shippers have nominated to attract the Shorthaul Commodity Charge.